marshallward/TiledSharp/README.rst

 The following new T# features may need to be added or redesigned:

-* Tileset.Tile: Current DS is a id-keyed dictionary.
+* Tileset.Tile: Current dictionary key is tile id.
 Maybe that is dumb.
 * TmxData object; generalization of data decoding to TmxLayer and TmxImage
 * cleaner ToString field output
 * Settle on a non-uint based HTML color storage